Real Testing. Unbiased Reviews.

 Durability

 The durable rubber toe cap proved valuable during my test runs, protecting against trail debris and low-hanging branches.
-HOWEVER, I noticed some wear on the toe cap after 40 miles of running, the sides began to delaminate.
+However, I noticed some wear on the toe cap after 40 miles of testing, the sides were more friable.

 Similarly, the heel padding began to depress over time, losing some of that well-wanted plush-feeling.

 Outsole durability performed much better during testing.
 After extensive trail use, outsole wear was very minimal to none.
-The grip still holds excellent to this day without any overlying issues.
+The grip still holds up excellent to this day without any overlying issues.
+No impact absorption loss.

 As always, construction quality impressed throughout testing – sole-to-midsole adhesion remained solid, and no premature breakdown occurred.
 The engineered mesh held up admirably without breakdown.